Multi-phase gas nature in the sub-pc region of the active galactic nuclei II: Possible origins of the changing-state AGNs: Numerical Methods

 \subsection{Radiative transfer using C{ LOUDY}}

-We used density, temperature, and velocities in the central $r \le 0.02$ pc in the hydrodynamic simulation described in Section 2.1 (Figure \ref{wada_fig: hydro}), and the data of the 2D cylindrical coordinate were modified for polar grid cells with $ (N_r, N_\theta) = (400, 41)$ for $ -30 \le \theta \le 30^\circ$, where $\theta$ is the angle from the equatorial plane.
+For the spectrum calculations, we used density, temperature, and velocities in the central $r \le 0.02$ pc in the hydrodynamic simulation described in Section 2.1 (Figure \ref{wada_fig: hydro}), and the data of the 2D cylindrical coordinate were modified for polar grid cells with $ (N_r, N_\theta) = (400, 41)$ for $ -30 \le \theta \le 30^\circ$, where $\theta$ is the angle from the equatorial plane.
 We then ran the spectral synthesis code C{ LOUDY} (version 17.03) \citep{ferland2017}.

 The SED of the central source was derived from \textsf{Cloudy}'s \textsf{AGN} command and is represented as